 Your credit, as well as that of your co-signer (in case you have one), also affects which loan types you qualify for and its corresponding interest rate.

 There are several types of loans; all of which depend on what degree you are trying to pursue.
 Each loan type affects the overall loan amount, its interest rates, and the repayment terms.

 Community college.
 There are some college lenders who provide loans to students enrolled in a non-traditional school or pursuing a two-year degree.
 Career-training programs and technical training classes also fall under this category.

 Undergraduate school loans.
 Anybody can take advantage of undergraduate school loans.
 Here, you get to lend money to cover all the necessary expenses during your bachelor’s degree schooling.
 These types of loans have higher loan limits and lower interest rates than community college loans.

 Graduate (Professional) school loans.
 These are the types of college loans with bigger maximum loan amounts than the usual undergraduate loans.
 After all, attending school for a doctorate or master’s degree is exorbitant.
 Lenders who provide these types of college loans have special loan offerings for law, medical school, or business.

 Parent Loans.
 As its name implies, these are loans offered to parents.
-Here, parents have the legal obligation to pay for the loan intended for his child’s schooling.
+Here, parents have the legal obligation to pay for the loan intended for their child’s schooling.

 What is A Loan Term?